Brown University Writing Center

 Q: What kinds of writing can I bring to the Writing Center?

-A: Our Writing Center associates can work with you on a number of different subjects and genres of writing: short response papers for courses in the humanities, STEM papers, senior theses, even application materials like cover letters, resumes, and CVs.
+A: Our Writing Center staff can work with you on a number of different subjects and genres of writing: short response papers for courses in the humanities, STEM papers, senior theses, even application materials like cover letters, resumes, and CVs.
 If you are uncertain about whether or not a particular kind of writing is suitable for the Writing Center, please feel free to email us.
 However, the length of your paper is something to consider when making an appointment.
 For a paper over 15 pages, consider booking a two-hour appointment.
 Depending on availability, you may be scheduled for an hour-long appointment, even if it’s a longer paper.
 In that case, your associate will work with you to identify the most important sections of the paper to focus on during the appointment.

 Q: Will I be paired with a Writing Center associate in my discipline?
 Can I request to work with a particular Writing Center associate?